pyralog/pyralog/PAPER.md

 ### 6.2 Distributed Transaction Coordinators

-Similarly, DLog deploys 1024 Transaction Coordinator instances, each managing disjoint sets of transactions using Snowflake transaction IDs.
+Similarly, DLog deploys 1024 Transaction Coordinator instances, each managing disjoint sets of transactions using Scarab transaction IDs.

 Coordinators are stateless—they only coordinate the 2PC protocol.
 Transaction state is stored in DLog partitions as:
 - Transaction metadata log